Ibn-e-Insha: Biography

-Insha was born in Phillaur tehsil of Jalandhar District, Punjab, India.
+Insha was born in Phillaur tehsil of Jalandhar District, Punjab, British India.
 His father hailed from Rajasthan.
 In 1946, he received his B.A. degree from Punjab University and subsequently, his M.A. from University of Karachi in 1953.
 He was associated with various governmental services including Radio Pakistan, the Ministry of Culture and the National Book Centre of Pakistan.
 He also served the UN for some time and this enabled him to visit many places, all of which served to inspire the travelogues he would then pen.
-Some of the places he visited include Japan, Philippines, China, Hong Kong, Thailand, Indonesia, Malaysia, India, Afghanistan, Iran, Turkey, France, UK and the United States.
+His journeys took him to Japan, Philippines, China, Hong Kong, Thailand, Indonesia, Malaysia, India, Afghanistan, Iran, Turkey, France, UK and the United States.
 His teachers included Habibullah Ghazenfar Amrohvi, Dr. Ghulam Mustafa Khan and Dr. Abdul Qayyum.
-In the late 1940s, in his youth years, Ibn-e-Insha had also lived together with the renowned film poet Sahir Ludhianvi in Lahore for a short period.
+In the late 1940s, in his youth, Ibn-e-Insha had also lived along with the renowned film poet Sahir Ludhianvi in Lahore for a short period.
 He was also active in the Progressive Writers Movement.

+Death and legacy

 Ibn-e-Insha spent the remainder of his life in Karachi before he died of Hodgkin's Lymphoma on 11 January 1978, while he was in London.
-He was later buried in Karachi, Pakistan.
-His son, Roomi Insha was a Pakistani director until his death on 16 October 2017.
+He was buried in Karachi, Pakistan.
+His son, Roomi Insha was a Pakistani filmmaker, who died on 16 October 2017.